kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 Following prerequisite needed for volume snapshot feature to work.

-1. Enable `-feature-gates=VolumeSnapshotDataSource=true` in kube-apiserver
+1. Enable `--feature-gates=VolumeSnapshotDataSource=true` in kube-apiserver
 2. Make sure, your csi deployment contains external-snapshotter sidecar container, external-snapshotter sidecar container will create three crd's for snapshot management VolumeSnapshot,VolumeSnapshotContent, and VolumeSnapshotClass. external-snapshotter is a part of `csi-cinder-controllerplugin`

 For Snapshot Creation and Volume Restore, please follow  below steps: